richardvlas/Optimizing_ML_Pipeline_MS_Azure/README.md

 The best model found was using AutoMl experiment run.
 With AutoMl we have achieved classification prediction accuracy of 91.8% with VotingEnsemble model.

 ## Scikit-learn Pipeline
-The pipeline consists of a custom-coded Scikit-learn model logistic regression model stored in train.py script.
+The pipeline consists of a custom-coded Scikit-learn model logistic regression model stored in train.py script and a Hyperdrive run sweeping over model paramters.
 The following steps are part of the pipeline:
 - Data cleaning and converting categorical data into one hot encoded data
 - Splitting data into train and test sets
+- Setting logistic regression parameters:
+    - --C - Inverse of regularization strenght
+    - --max_iter - Maximum number of iterations convergence
+- Azure Cloud resources configuration
+- Creating a HyperDrive configuration using the estimator, hyperparameter sampler, and policy
+- Retrieve the best run and save the model from that run

+**RandomParameterSampling**
+Defines random sampling over a hyperparameter search space.
+In this sampling algorithm, parameter values are chosen from a set of discrete values or a distribution over a continuous range.
+This has an advantage against GridSearch method that runs all combinations of parameters and requires large amount of time to run.

-- Setting logistic regression parameters: C - Inverse of regularization strenght and Maximum number of iterations converge
+For the Inverse of regularization strenght parameter I have chosen uniform distribution with min=0.001 and max=1.0 For the Maximum number of iterations convergence I inputed a range of values (5, 25, 50, 100, 150)

-**What are the benefits of the parameter sampler you chose?**
+The best model given by HyperDrive has the following parameters:
+- --C = 0.3016
+- --max_iter = 50

 **What are the benefits of the early stopping policy you chose?**